 Dodge

-If damage is reduced to 0, you may immediately move
+If this reduces the attack’s Hit Strength to 0, you may immediately move 1 space.

-If you have the Evasion talent, roll your Dodge Die and
+If you have the Evasion talent, roll your Dodge Die.
+On a 5+, reduce the attack’s Hit Strength by 2 instead.

 Example: